Govt orders blocking of 18 Indian, four Pakistani YouTube-based news channels | Law-Order

 With this action, the ministry has, since December 2021, issued directions for blocking 78 YouTube-based news channels and several other social media accounts on grounds related to national security, sovereignty and integrity of India, public order, etc.

-“Through the recent blocking order, 18 Indian and four 4 Pakistan-based YouTube news channels have been blocked,” the ministry said, without naming them.
+''Out of the 22 YouTube channels which were blocked, 18 are from India and four from Pakistan. ''The total views were 262 crores.
+They were involved in the misinformation against India which could impact the sovereignty and integrity of the country and also the national security and India's relations with other nations,'' the Information and Broadcasting minister said.

+''They were spreading misinformation on the Ukraine-Russia conflict, on the COVID-19 news and other such issues which were directly impacting India.
+As I promised earlier as well, whether the channels are operating from foreign soil or from India, we'll take action.
+We won't shy away from taking such a decision in the future as well in the interest of India,'' Thakur said.

-The blocked YouTube channels had a cumulative viewership of over 260 crore, the ministry said in an official statement, adding that they were spreading fake news and coordinated disinformation over social media on subjects sensitive from the perspective of national security, India's foreign relations, and public order.
+The blocked YouTube channels had a cumulative viewership of over 260 crore, the ministry earlier said, adding that they were spreading fake news and coordinated disinformation over social media, on subjects sensitive from the perspective of national security, India's foreign relations, and public order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)